Macular Degeneration Care

 Dry Macular Degeneration

-Dry macular degeneration accounts for nearly 85 percent of all forms of macular degeneration and is caused by the loss of cells in the retina and/or buildup of deposits known as drusen.
+Dry macular degeneration accounts for nearly 85 percent of all forms of macular degeneration and is caused by the loss of cells in the retina and/or the buildup of deposits known as drusen.
 In some people, these spots on the retina lead to vision loss.
 Others may have dry macular degeneration for many years without any symptoms.
 Therefore, early detection and careful monitoring are crucial to maintaining good vision.

 Preventing Macular Degeneration